jeremy9959/Mathematics-for-Machine-Learning/chapters/01-linear-regression.md

 regression can be very misleading in some circumstances.
 It is often a product of "pooling" results from multiple experiments.
-Suppose, for example, that we are studying the relationship between a certain measure of blood chemistry and an individual's weight gain or less on a particular diet.
+Suppose, for example, that we are studying the relationship between a certain measure of blood chemistry and an individual's weight gain or loss on a particular diet.
 We do our experiments in three labs, the blue, green, and red labs.
 Each lab obtains similar results -- higher levels of the blood marker correspond to greater weight gain, with a